alerque/decasify/README.md

 vim.g.decasify_overrides = { "NASA", "SpaceX" }
 ```

+A live preview of changes will show as you adjust the command line options.

 ## Use as a VIM plugin

 The VIM plugin depends on having the `decasify` CLI tool available in your system $PATH.